ibm-cloud-docs/power-iaas/about-power-virtual-server.md

 - IBM Power System S922 (9009-22A)
 - IBM Power System S922 (9009-22G)
 - IBM Power System E980 (9080-M9S)
-- IBM Power System S1022 (9105-22A) <!-- IBM Power System E1080 (9080-HEX) -->
-  For more information about these systems and how they're used inside the {{site.data.keyword.powerSys_notm}}, see their [data sheets](/docs/power-iaas?topic=power-iaas-about-virtual-server#data-sheets) and the hardware overview table.
+- IBM Power System S1022 (9105-22A) For more information about these systems and how they're used inside the {{site.data.keyword.powerSys_notm}}, see their [data sheets](/docs/power-iaas?topic=power-iaas-about-virtual-server#data-sheets) and the hardware overview table.

 If you'd like to compare your current environment's performance to what's available through the {{site.data.keyword.powerSys_notm}}, see the [IBM Power Systems performance report](https://www.ibm.com/downloads/cas/K90RQOW8){: external}.
 {: tip}